Over 250 crows die in Rajasthan, government on alert for bird flu

 On Saturday, the authorities in Jhalawar had imposed prohibitory orders under Section 144 of the Code of Criminal Procedure in an effort to contain the infection, The Times of India reported.

 Dr Lenin Bhatt, a member of the expert team visiting Jhalawar, had said that the infection was a cause of concern.
-“We have intensified our sampling drives across the state to understand the spread of the virus in both wild and the domestic birds,” he told TOI.
+“We have intensified our sampling drives across the state to understand the spread of the virus in both wild and the domestic birds,” he told The Times of India.
 “Suspicious samples are being sent to laboratories in Bhopal.”
 More test results are expected on Monday.